• Read Time 6 min

 Rules of Engagement for Customer Success and Sales: Considerations and Examples

 Setting rules of engagement saves your team time, money, and energy.
 By creating healthy boundaries, Customer Success and Sales don’t have to spend their days assessing and arguing over every expansion situation.
 Laying ground rules for how teams work together leads to greater productivity and efficiency while reducing cross-functional friction.
 You can win more deals faster when teams stay in their operating lanes instead of causing undue congestion, territorial clashes, and destructive road rage.

-Your rules of engagement should be based on which team is genuinely the best fit in each scenario and has the greatest likelihood of gaining sales traction.
+Your rules of engagement should be built on which team is best positioned to gain sales momentum in any given scenario.
 In this article, we cover the top considerations for identifying that best fit, as well as examples of expansion scenarios for applying the rules.

 6 Considerations for Creating Rules of Engagement

 As you write your rules of engagement, you’ll want to keep these common considerations in mind.
 To understand the full context of a situation, you don’t want to weigh these factors independent of one another.
 Instead, consider all the factors together to ensure you make the most informed decisions possible.

 When creating internal rules and processes, teams have a habit of prioritizing their own needs above the needs of the customer.
 They think through the lens of efficiency – “How can I make this easier for myself?” – instead of approaching the situation from the customer’s point of view and what’s best for them.
 As you think through the buying experience, consider what interaction will make the most sense to the customer and what will make the customer feel most comfortable and entrusting.

 2. Circle of influence